-- In 2021, monitoring was carried Germany, France, Hungary, Italy, Poland, and the United Kingdom - Monitoring was carried out in Czech Republic, Denmark (2016), France, Germany, Latvia, Sweden (2016), Ukraine, and United Kingdom.
-Results from 2018 & 2020 monitoring in France, Germany and United Kingdom were presented by Bayer. - • - In 2021, DMI products performed well.
-The sensitivity of the populations stayed in the range observed for more than 16 years.
+- In 2022, monitoring was carried out in Estonia, France, Germany, Hungary and Italy. - In 2021, monitoring was carried out in Germany, France, Hungary, Italy, Poland, and the United Kingdom - Monitoring was carried out in Czech Republic, Denmark (2016), France, Germany, Latvia, Sweden (2016), Ukraine, and United Kingdom.
+Results from 2018 & 2020 monitoring in France, Germany and United Kingdom were presented by Bayer. - In 2022, DMI products performed well.
+The sensitivity of the populations stayed in the range observed for more than 17 years.

-Presentation of monitoring data 2020: Bayer, Syngenta:
+Presentation of monitoring data 2022: Bayer

-- Monitoring was carried out in France, Germany, and United Kingdom. - Amine products performed well. - The sensitivity of the populations stayed in the range observed in monitoring programs from other FRAC member companies for more than 20 years
+- In 2022, monitoring was carried out in Estonia, France, Germany, Hungary and Italy. - In 2020, monitoring was carried out in France, Germany, and United Kingdom. - The sensitivity of the populations stayed in the range observed in monitoring programs from other FRAC member companies for more than 20 years